 - Provide your vehicle description and vehicle identification number (VIN), if necessary.

-- Pay any replacement license plate sticker fees that may apply.
+- Pay the replacement license plate sticker fee of $2.

 NOTE: Like the replacement process for registration cards above, the replacement process and fees for duplicate license plate stickers may vary from county to county.
 Please contact your local Idaho Transportation Department office for specific details on the replacement process.